Andrew-code2020/ms3onlinecookbook/README.md

 -results
 -outcomes

+-test planning
+    - Premise is our custom css file
+-implementation
+    - At the beginning of the project we checked to see if the background color red appeared when we added background color red to style.css
+-fix (if applicable)
+    - not applicable code worked
+-results
+ - readmedocs/testingtestinglinkbetweenbasetemplateandcustomcss.jpg
+-outcomes
+ - test was successful

 Testing
 - Subject Test app.py inital ran
    - used python3 app.py to run the app.py file from gitpod